 In the years 1994/95 the IGMS launched the phase of digitization.
 Gradually, the holdings of the library and archive were made accessible in electronic form and a website for the society was created by Frank Fanning.
 From 2001 to 2021, Fanning continued to expand and modernize this website (https://gustav-mahler.org) and was awarded the Golden Mahler Medal for his services to the IGMS in 2022.

-The clear focus of activities with regard to the commemorative year 2010, Mahler’s hundredth birthday, among others led to an extensive exhibition “leider bleibe ich ein eingefleischter Wiener” – Gustav Mahler und Wien (“unfortunately, I remain a die-hard Viennese” – Gustav Mahler and Vienna) in the Österreichische Theatermuseum.
+The clear focus of activities with regard to the commemorative years 2010 (on the 150th anniversary of Mahler's birth) and 2011 (on the hundredth anniversary of Mahler's death) among others led to an extensive exhibition “leider bleibe ich ein eingefleischter Wiener” – Gustav Mahler und Wien (“unfortunately, I remain a die-hard Viennese” – Gustav Mahler and Vienna) in the Österreichische Theatermuseum.
 From a scientific point of view, further new accents were set.
 The two international symposiums on musical instruments and performance practice of Gustav Mahler’s time (published in print in 2007 and 2021) opened up important new insights into the sound of Mahler’s works during his lifetime.

 In 2015, Rainer Bischof ended his 24-year tenure as President of the IGMS.
 He was succeeded by Christian Meyer.
 During Meyer’s presidency, the anniversary celebration “60 Years of IGMS” took place on October 30, 2015 in the Glass Hall of the Musikverein, which was decisively shaped by the artistic commitment of Thomas Hampson and the Wiener Virtuosen.
 Kammersänger Thomas Hampson, to whom the IGMS owes decisive funding and impulses, was Vice President of the IGMS until 2019 and has been artistic advisor to the board since that year.

-At the General Assembly on June 28, 2019, the currently active board was elected, consisting of Peter Revers (President), Barbara Boisits (Vice President), Morten Solvik (Treasurer), Christian Utz (Secretary), Stephen Hefling, Renate Stark-Voit, Federico Celestini, Thomas Glaser, and Alexander Steinberger, second violinist and vice chairman of the Vienna Philharmonic.
+At the General Assembly on June 28, 2019, a new board was elected with Peter Revers as President and Barbara Boisits as Vice President.
+After the board election in 2023, Christian Utz took over the office of President, Peter Revers that of Vice President and Barbara Boisits that of Treasurer.
+The other members of the current board are Thomas Glaser (Secretary), Morten Solvik, Meike Wilfing-Albrecht, Stephen Hefling, Renate Stark-Voit, Federico Celestini, and Alexander Steinberger, second violinist and vice chairman of the Vienna Philharmonic.
 Significant initiatives in recent years include the fundamental renewal of the IGMS website and the creation of a digital work catalogue of Gustav Mahler’s works (GMW) based on methods developed in the Digital Humanities as a cooperation project of the IGMS with the Austrian Academy of Sciences and the University of Innsbruck (“Mahler Online”).
 Securing and digitizing the IGMS’s archive holdings is another focus of current activities.
 In addition, the importance of the Vienna Philharmonic in the context of the governing bodies of the IGMS has increased significantly in recent years.
 In addition to Alexander Steinberger, the IGMS was able to win cellist Bernhard Hedenborg as treasurer and retired solo cellist Franz Bartolomey as a member of the advisory board.
 Clemens Hellsberg and Werner Resel had already worked as auditors for many years in earlier periods.

 With the foundation of the Wissenschaftszentrum Gustav Mahler at the University of Music and Performing Arts Vienna, another important cooperation was inaugurated – in addition to the continuous cooperation with the Toblach Gustav Mahler Research Center.
 The Wissenschaftszentrum was inaugurated in June 2022 with the large-scale international symposium Voices of History – History of Voices with a particular focus on the area of Mahler performance history.
 In this context, too, a close cooperation with the Vienna Philharmonic featured the performance of Erwin Stein’s chamber orchestra version of the first movement of Mahler’s Fourth Symphony by Vienna Philharmonic Academy members under the direction of the former principal violinist Josef Hell.